kilozebra/videobridge/README.md

 > automatically reconnect when your quad resumes sending video.*

 (DJI FPV Goggles v2 have been tested, v1 should work also...
-Goggles 2 and Integra with H.265 may work, but still needs testing.)
+Goggles 2 and Integra with H.265 may work, but still require testing.)

 Multiple local or network clients can connect to `mediamtx` over any supported protocol (including HLS, RTMP, WebRTC, etc.) and stream the video data